axe312ger/metalsmith-adaptive-images/README.md

+# DEPRECATION NOTICE:

+I am no more able to provide maintenance for this plugin.
+If you want to take ownership or get more information, please have a look here: https://github.com/axe312ger/metalsmith-adaptive-images/issues/62

+---

 # metalsmith-adaptive-images

 > A plugin for [Metalsmith](http://www.metalsmith.io/) to create adaptive images via `<img srcset="..." styles="..."/>`.
 It works well along with [metalsmith-project-images](https://github.com/hoetmaaiers/metalsmith-project-images).